Lisa Vanderpump Pays Tribute To Late Brother, Gets Support From ‘RHOBH,’ ‘Pump Rules’ Co-Stars

 “It’s been a devastating couple of weeks,” Lisa wrote.
 “One day at a time… I thank you all from the bottom of my heart for all your love and support.
 Love Lisa.”

-Lisa Vanderpump’s brother Mark was 59 years old when he was found dead at his home in Gloucestershire, England on April 30.
-The professional DJ died after a suspected drug overdose on the same day the Real Housewives of Beverly Hills season 6 finale aired.
+Lisa Vanderpump’s brother Mark was 59 years old when he was found dead at his home in Gloucestershire, England, on April 30.
+The professional DJ died after a suspected drug overdose on the same day the Real Housewives of Beverly Hills Season 6 finale aired.
 Lisa, who is usually active on social media, was noticeably absent from her Twitter and Instagram accounts in the days following her brother’s sudden death, so many fans were happy to see her recent return.

 Several of Vanderpump’s SUR employees and Vanderpump Rules co-stars posted condolence messages for Lisa in the comments section of her posts, according to Us Weekly.